lauracobo/translations/narratives/translations_ncov_sit-rep_id_2020-04-03.md

   - https://scholar.google.com/citations?user=eBn0ToYAAAAJ&hl=id&oi=ao
 date: "3 April 2020"
 dataset: "https://nextstrain.org/ncov/2020-04-03?d=map&legend=closed"
-abstract: "Laporan ini menggunakan data gemonik yang terbuka untuk melacak penyebaran COVID-19.
+abstract: "Laporan ini menggunakan data genomik yang terbuka untuk melacak penyebaran COVID-19.
 Laporan ini diperbarui tiap pekan."
 ---
 <!-- Translators: Only text after : in the above ^ needs to be translated -->
 <!-- Comment tags like these do not need to be translated, they are only to help you! -->